bzigterman/bzigterman.github.io/projects/covid.md

 ## Case Acceleration

-As of Thursday, the 14-day percent change in average new cases was:
+As of Sunday, the 14-day percent change in average new cases was:

-- 64% in Champaign County
+- % in Champaign County
 - 51% in Illinois
 - 49% in the United States
-- 27% worldwide
+- 21% worldwide

 <picture>
   <source srcset="https://raw.githubusercontent.com/bzigterman/CUcovid/main/gh_action/new_cases_change_facet.png"